The Pursuit of Supply Chain Resilience

 • Understanding Customer Needs

 To define how the stakeholders across a supply chain interact with each other, ecosystems have processes for every leg of the network.
-Keeping a constant eye on these processes and continually improving them benefits every entity, from the supplier to the employees across business units right up to the customer.
+Keeping a constant eye on these supply chain management processes and continually improving them benefits every entity, from the supplier to the employees across business units to the customer.

 • Sales & Operations Planning - Demand planning, production planning